vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 in this space &mdash; provided someone else has written all the necessary artefacts to build with it.
-However, in my case, since I am that poor soul who has to write those build scripts, and when given a choice I would like to avoid working with gunky-looking syntax of *cmake*'s DSL, to setup my build infrastructure.
+However, in my case, since I am that poor soul who has to write those build scripts, and when given a choice I would like to avoid working with gunky-looking syntax of *cmake*'s DSL to setup my build infrastructure.

-To meet the objectives for my quest, I had to take a detour into learning `conan`, which formed the bulk of my journaling of this quest in part IV.
+To meet the objectives for my quest, I had to take a detour into learning `conan` which I documented in part IV.

 To be sure, *cmake* and *meson* deliver a lot out of the box; the price you pay, in my opinion, is to lose the freedom of flexibility in how